VouDoo/dotfiles/docs/themes.md

 # Themes

-## Theme on Linux

-I try to apply the Rosé Pine (Moon) theme as much as possible, which is describe as:
+I strive to apply the Rosé Pine (Moon) theme to GUI components whenever possible.
+This theme is described as:

 > _All natural pine, faux fur and a bit of soho vibes for the classy minimalist._

-See the collection of personalization settings per application for this theme: <https://rosepinetheme.com/>
+You can explore the collection of personalization settings for various applications here: <https://rosepinetheme.com/>

+For my development environment, however, I sometimes prefer the Gruvbox theme, so I may use that instead: <https://github.com/morhetz/gruvbox>